fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.21

-- Ask Your Graph agent (complete overhaul): versatile retrieval with multiple semantic expansion strategies and new interface to chat with filtered/selected results
-- MCP agent (for advanced users): make Roam an MCP client
 - Use PDF as context for OpenAI or Anthropic models
+- Ask Your Graph agent (complete overhaul): deep search agent for your Roam graph, with multiple semantic expansion strategies and new interface to chat with filtered/selected results
+- MCP agent (for advanced users): make Roam an MCP client for local or distant servers !
 - New models direct support: gpt-5, Grok 4, DeepSeek V3.1
 - Added {children} option for inline context definition